 The Stark Law forbids a hospital from billing Medicare for certain services referred by physicians who have a financial relationship with the hospital.
-In this case, the government alleged that Halifax knowingly violated the Stark Law by executing contracts with six medical oncologists that provided an incentive bonus that improperly included the value of prescription drugs and tests that the oncologists endered and Halifax billed to Medicare.
-The government also alleged that
+In this case, the government alleged that Halifax knowingly violated the Stark Law by executing contracts with six medical oncologists that provided an incentive bonus that improperly included the value of

 - Value-Based Compensation

 - The future of provider compensation...

 - "Nothing in [Stark] bars payments based on quality measures, as long as the overall compensation is fair market value and not based directly or indirectly on the volume or value of DHS referrals, and the other conditions of the exception are satisfied.
 For example, nothing in [Stark] would prohibit payments based on achieving certain benchmarks related to the provision of appropriate preventative health care services or patient satisfaction."
-(69 FR 16088)